-Three tree based methods were used on this data: bagging, Random Forest (RF) and boosting.
-Tree-based methods create a series of decision rules that result in two splits based on the characterisitics of the data, until a classification is made on a data point when it reaches a leaf-node of the tree.
+Three tree-based methods were used on this data: bagging, Random Forest (RF) and boosting.
+Tree-based methods create a series of decision rules that result in two splits based on the characteristics of the data, until a classification is made on a data point when it reaches a leaf-node of the tree.
 Bagging is a method also known as bootstrap aggregation that functions by aggregating the results of B separate training sets, and average them in order to obtain a single model with low variance.
 The accuracy of this method is measured using Out-of-Bag error estimation, which measures the test error of the model generated.
-Random Forests are an improvement over bagging theoretically, because they tweak the method in an attempt to decorellate the trees created.
+Random Forests are an improvement over bagging theoretically, because they tweak the method in an attempt to decorrelate the trees created.
 The same method as bagging is used, but when building a decision tree, only a random sample of m predictors is chosen to create the model of all p predictors.
 Doing so ensures the large reduction in variance that bagging claimed to provide, but may not in certain situations, such as when there is only one strong predictor in a data set, with a few moderately strong ones.
 Lastly, there is the method known as boosting, which also works similar to bagging, except each tree is grown sequentially, using information from previously grown trees, and instead of bootstrap sampling, each tree is fit on a modified version of the original data set.

 Summary of Statistical Findings